larksuite/oapi-sdk-nodejs/README.md

 req.setNeedHelpDeskAuth() // Sets whether the request requires a HelpDesk token

-setIsNotDataField() // Set whether the response body does not have a 'data' field, and the business interface has a 'data' field, so it does not need to be set
+setIsNotDataField() // Set whether the response body does not have a 'data' field
 // Use example:
 req.setIsNotDataField() // There is no 'data' field in the set response body